Smolyan

 Smolyan (Смолян) is a town and ski resort in the south of Bulgaria near the border with Greece.
 It is the administrative and industrial centre of the Smolyan Province.
 The town is built along the narrow valley of the Cherna ('black') and the Byala ('white') river in the central Rhodope Mountains.
-It is located at the foot of the mountain's highest peak Golyam Perelik (2191 m).
+It is located at the foot of the mountain's highest peak Golyam Perelik (2,191 m).
 Popular ski resorts of Pamporovo and Chepelare lie in the vicinity.
-As of June 2022 the town has a population of 30 689 inhabitants.
+As of June 2022 the town has a population of 30,689 inhabitants.

 Name

-The name of the town comes from the local Slavic tribe of the Smolyani, the name of whom is probably cognate to the Slavic word smola ("resin").
+The name of the town comes from the local Slavic tribe of the Smolyani, whose name is probably cognate to the Slavic word smola ("resin").